-Toxe is a Swedish musican crafting some of the most stomach-churning music productions, innovative drum patterns and lovelorn melodies in the scene and somehow she always find a way to make it sound all her own.
-Her debut EP, Muscle Memory, was released on Staycore in October 2015.
-On the five tracks of this release she clashed boulder-heavy rhythms against intricate details painting a picture very human and emotional, developing a very distinctive sound.
+Toxe is a Swedish musican crafting some of the most stomach-churning music productions, innovative drum patterns and lovelorn melodies in the scene.
+Somehow she always finds a way to make it sound all her own.
+Her debut EP, Muscle Memory, was released on Staycore in October 2015 to great acclaim.
+In the spring of 2017 Toxe published Morning Story - her sophomore EP - via The Vinyl Factory.

-After a year of high-profile events, Toxe concluded 2016 with her first ever South-American tour.
 2017 saw Toxe play shows including CTM, the gucci hub in Milan, Hyperreality, Barcelona's Sónar Festival and a Club To Club show in Palermo.
-The Swedish experimentalist is set to perform at Todays Art and other dates including an October event at EMPAC in Troy, New York with Actress.
-In spring 2017 Toxe released Morning Story - a new audio visual project pressed on vinyl by London's Vinyl Factory.
+The Swedish experimentalist has just performed in Vancouver and is confirmed for shows including EMPAC in Troy, New York and festivals RIAM and Schiev.
+In spring 2017 Toxe released Morning Story - an audio visual project released on vinyl through The Vinyl Factory.

 “There’s a delicacy to the DJ sets by Toxe—not a fragile delicacy, but the kind you’d associate with an Olympic rhythmic gymnast, whose twirls only seem light and graceful because of the immense muscular power behind them. “ – Aimee Cliff, The Fader